-4.9 In the discussion by the Special Committee, given the growing importance of future orientation in corporate disclosure and the shift toward strengthening the management supervisory function of the board of directors, members reaffirmed that the board of directors is a vital organ that constitutes those charged with governance and shared the basic perception of the increasing need for external auditors to have more dialogue with the board of directors, as well as with the board of corporate auditors, etc. In the case of a company with board of corporate auditors, in particular, whereas external auditors are required to have communications (dialogue) with its corporate auditors and board of corporate auditors, they are not currently required to have dialogue with its non-executive directors.
-In view of this situation, we need to sort out issues in relation to external auditors' dialogue with independent directors and other parties concerned, including objectives, key agenda items and timing of the dialogue.
-Based on such recognition, the Committee discussed the main topics, on which external auditors are expected to deepen the debate through the dialogue, taking into account the significance of these topics in terms of audit and governance (see
+4.9 In the discussion by the Special Committee, given the recent emphasis on future orientation in corporate disclosure and the shift toward strengthening the management supervisory function of the board of directors, members reaffirmed that the board of directors is a vital organ that constitutes those charged with governance and shared the basic perception of the increasing need for external auditors to have more dialogue with the board of directors, as well as with the board of corporate auditors, etc. In the case of a company with board of corporate auditors, in particular, whereas external auditors are required to have communications with its corporate auditors and board of corporate auditors, they are not currently required to have communication with its nonexecutive directors.
+In view of this situation, we need to sort out issues in relation to external auditors' communication with independent directors, including objectives, key agenda items and timing of the communication.
+Based on such recognition, the Committee discussed the main topics, on which external auditors are expected to deepen the debate through the communication, taking into account the significance of these topics in terms of audit and governance (see Figure 14).

-Figure 12).
 In addition, we also need to discuss ways of tripartite cooperation involving corporate auditors and the board of corporate auditors.

-Figure 12: Proposed topics for dialogue between independent directors and external auditors
+Proposed topics for communication between independent directors and external auditors

-Topic Significance in terms of audit Significance in terms of governance Views on management strategies, management plan and their progress Reflected in the risk assessment in audits.
-Material risk awareness Used for the evaluation of Material projects and investments (current situation/outlook) accounting estimates, such as goodwill.
-Make use of opinions Views on cost of capital Used for assessing the discount rate setting. obtained from auditors to supervise management more effectively.
+Торіс Significance in terms of audit Significance in terms of governance Views on management strategies, management plan and their progress Reflected in the risk assessment Material risk awareness Used for the evaluation of Material projects and investments (current situation/outlook) accounting estimates, such as goodwill.
+Make use of opinions obtained from auditors to oversee Views on cost of capital Used for assessing the discount rate setting. management more effectively.
 Development and operation of corporate governance Used for the internal control evaluation.
-Division of roles and cooperation with the board of auditors Reflected in the communication with corporate auditors.
+Division of roles and cooperation with the board of corporate auditors Reflected in the communication with corporate auditors.

-The board of corporate auditors, etc. is responsible for the audit of the execution of duties 4.10 by directors.
+4.10 The board of corporate auditors, etc. is responsible for the audit of the execution of duties by directors.
 Its roles include audits of directors' business execution and the entity's finance.
 Meanwhile, the board of directors is responsible for the entity's sustainable growth based on the authority delegated by shareholders.
-Its roles include the entity's strategic directionsetting and supervision of management.
-Taking into account such different roles and the relationships between them, it is important for external auditors to deepen dialogue with independent directors from the perspective of obtaining opinions from an independent standpoint while holding discussions with management on the entity's management strategies and their progress.
+Its roles include the entity's strategic direction-setting and oversight of management.
+Taking into account such different roles and the relationships between them, it is important for external auditors to deepen communication with independent directors from the perspective of obtaining opinions from an independent standpoint while holding discussions with top management on the entity's strategies and their progress.
 Moreover, promoting tripartite cooperation involving the board of corporate auditors, etc. is key to improving the effectiveness of such dialogue.
 In light of the increasing scale and complexity of corporate activities, it is also vital for external auditors to cooperate with the internal audit department engaged in internal audits at the site on an ongoing basis.
 In a company with a board of corporate auditors, the audit function is separated from the supervisory function in terms of personnel.
 Therefore, it is highly necessary to explore best practices of such cooperation for companies with such corporate structure.
 In the meantime, even for companies with different corporate structures, it is also necessary to discuss the ways that external auditors cooperate with a body primarily responsible for the supervisory function and a body primarily responsible for the audit function, respectively.